Oklahoma has big 3rd quarter to advance over Portland, 85-63 - KTVZ

 BIG PICTURE

 Portland: The Pilots, who were playing in the tournament for the first time since 1997, fell to 0-5.
-They qualified in 2020, but it was cancelled due to the coronavirus pandemic.
+They qualified in 2020, but it was canceled due to the coronavirus pandemic.

 Oklahoma: The Sooners improved to 30-8 in the tournament when facing lower-seeded teams.
 They are looking to get to the Sweet 16 for the first time since 2013.